 It is normal for men to have erectile problems occasionally but when successful erections during sexual activity become an exception, the condition can be taken as that of erectile dysfunction.
+The question raised how we can treat Erectile Dysfunction?
 Erectile dysfunction can be defined as a problem in achieving or maintaining an erection during sexual intimacy.

 Nowadays, owing to the huge popularity of pills like Viagra, men lacking an erection often avail of these pills to enhance their sexual masculinity.
 But is Viagra the solution to an erectile dysfunction problem?

 Viagra started its market around 1998 and transformed the treatment of erectile dysfunction.
 But before Viagra, testosterone was an important medical therapy for the disorder.
 Testosterone is the main hormone in the male sexual response and it helps the male body in triggering sexual excitation and erection.
 But more levels of testosterone don’t mean more erection.
 Many men with perfectly normal levels of testosterone have erectile problems too.
 Many doctors do not consider prescribing testosterone as feasible unless certain other symptoms like reduced libido or low levels of testosterone are also present in a patient with erectile dysfunction.
 But according to many medical practitioners, the first choice for patients with erection problems and low testosterone is to provide testosterone therapy before going for Viagra.
 If improvement is not satisfactory for the patients, it is fine to add Viagra doses along with testosterone therapy.